cmu-pasta/fray/README.md

 # Limitations

-We can not control which thread to resume when multiple threads are waiting for `object.wait` and one thread calls `object.notify`.
+- We cannot remove monitors in JDK, but we can for applications.